Mltechdrawer/BIGDATA/docs/Block1_Theoretical_Concepts_of_Big_Data/Monitoring_and_Performance_Engineering/lectures.md

 Fast programs are simple.
 Keep code minimal and clean so that it is easier to optimize and maintain.
 *Key takeaway:* Simplicity enhances speed and reliability.

+**Don't do it**
+The fastest way to execute an operation is not to do it at all.
+Often, part of the code performs unnecessary or repetitive tasks that can be eliminated.

+*Example:* avoid redundant calculations inside loops, remove dead code, or prevent unnecessary disk or network accesses.

 <details>
 <summary> Code Simplification</summary>
 <p>Imagine cooking a recipe with twenty unnecessary steps —every time you switch utensils or ingredients, you lose time and coordination.</p>